ManiruzzamanAkash/EcommerceTemplateBootstrap/README.md

   </tr>
 </table>

-### This is a Responsive HTML5 Ecommerce Template with Combining Bootstrap CSS, Javascript, Jquery And Some other useful plugins like Zoom.js, Slider.js, Mega Slider and So On.
-Just Check this template and Hope you can find aalmost every feature you need in an any template.
+#### This is a Responsive HTML5 Ecommerce Template with Combining Bootstrap CSS, Javascript, Jquery And Some other useful plugins like Zoom.js, Slider.js, Mega Slider and So On.
+Just Check this template and Hope you can find almost every feature you need in an any template.
 Template at - https://maniruzzamanakash.github.io/EcommerceTemplateBootstrap

 ## Template is live in this Link - https://maniruzzamanakash.github.io/EcommerceTemplateBootstrap